bgsulz/bgsulz.github.io/docs/pages/about.markdown

 ### About the content

 - I wrote every letter of text on this website without the assistance of LLMs (large language models; that is, auto-regressive transformer models that generate language.
-For example: OpenAI's ChatGPT, Google's Gemini, Meta's Llama.)
+For example: OpenAI's GPT series, Google's Gemini, Anthropic's Claude.)
-- I created every pixel of every image on this website without assistance of GANs (generative adversarial networks,) diffusion models (commonly called image generation models; for example, Midjourney's proprietary model, Black Forest Labs's F.LUX, OpenAI's DALL-E,) or multimodal transformer models (for example: OmniGen's model, OpenAI's GPT-4o.)
+- I created every pixel of every image on this website without assistance of GANs (generative adversarial networks,) diffusion models (commonly called image generation models; for example, Midjourney's proprietary model, Black Forest Labs's F.LUX, OpenAI's DALL-E,) or multimodal transformer models (for example: Google's Nano Banana, OpenAI's GPT-4o image model.)
 - I created every second of sound and music on this website without the assistance of music generation models (that is, diffusion transformers trained on music and audio.
 For example: ElevenLabs's text-to-sound model, Suno's music model, Udio's music model.)
 - I have utilized LLMs with coding-specialized LLM scaffolds (GitHub Copilot, Aider, Roo Code) to generate code for some of the programming projects on this website; however, I minimize my employment of these systems, as I prefer to retain control and understanding of my codebases.
 When I use one, I do so for one of two reasons:
     1. to fulfill contractual obligations.
 Some of my game development contracts have explicitly encouraged liberal use of LLM-generated code for the purposes of rapid prototyping, and have imposed deadlines so quick as to effectively necessitate it.